Redemption Assist

 - You can see key information such as account name, site address, and remarks.

-- If there are many accounts, you can use the search filter to quickly locate the target account.
+- If there are many accounts, you can use search filtering to quickly locate the target account.

 Select an account and confirm redemption

-- After selecting the most suitable account, click confirm, and the system will perform the actual redemption operation for the chosen account.
+- After selecting the most suitable account, click confirm, and the system will perform the actual redemption operation for the selected account.

 How to Improve the Success Rate of One-Click Redemption

-If you want to achieve "one-click automatic redemption gets it done" as much as possible, you can focus on optimizing the following two points:
+If you wish to achieve "one-click auto-redemption" as much as possible, you can focus on optimizing the following two points:

-- Configure custom check-in/redemption addresses for frequently used accounts:
+- Configure custom check-in/redemption URLs for frequently used accounts:

-- On the account editing page, find "Custom Check-in/Redemption Address" and fill in the actual page address you use for redemption;
+- On the account editing page, find "Custom Check-in/Redemption URL" and enter the actual page URL you use for redemption;

-- This will make the system more accurate when matching accounts based on the URL, reducing ambiguity with multiple accounts.
+- This will make the system more accurate when matching accounts based on the URL, reducing ambiguity among multiple accounts.

 Frequently Asked Questions